 For general monitoring purpose, I found in a previous role that the Net Promoter Score (NPS) system can be very effective in weeding out the largest contributors for customer dissatisfaction.
 Likewise claim and complaint handling systems.
-Be aware that only a fraction of dissatisfied customers will chose to contact you!
+Be aware that only a fraction of dissatisfied customers will choose to contact you!
 And even your most loyal customer may have some pain points – you need to dig them out!

 People often ask: why focus on dissatisfaction?
 The answer is simple.
 Everyone else is happy to focus on satisfaction.

 It’s a bit like a zero-sum game.
 By reducing dissatisfaction you create more room for satisfaction.

 The essence of #LeanQuality is reducing actual and potential sources of customer dissatisfaction!

 It’s a place where there are huge contributions to be made.
 In one of my previous jobs, this approach helped literally halve direct warranty costs.

 One useful concept we often used was ON/OFF brand experience.
 It’s an easy test to make to ask if something is consistent with your desired brand experience or not – is in ON or OFF brand?
 (This came from a book, but I forgot which :))